 Electric Vehicle Battery Warranty

-With an internal combustion vehicle, the second form of warranty, called powertrain coverage, was provided.
+With an internal combustion vehicle, the second form of warranty, powertrain coverage, was provided.
 With electric vehicles, the powertrain is less complex.
 As a result, the warranty focus with electric cars has shifted to the battery, a vital and expensive component.
 Most electric vehicles have an eight-year or 100,000-mile warranty on the battery.
 Again car manufacturers that provide a longer-term warranty signal confidence in their battery products and are a factor to consider when assessing reliability.

 Electric Vehicle Model Complaints